gabrielb86/100-days-of-code/log.md

 **Thoughts**: Found a way to make the program to work.
 I send it again for revision and will wait for the answer / new suggestions.
 Compared to the previous version, it is way shorter and looks pretty good I'd say.
 **Link to work**: None

+### Day 22: February 05, 2018

+**Today's Progress**: Implemented the two corrections made by the Udacity reviewer, learn a bit about magic numbers **Thoughts**: The changes were easier to implement than what I initially thought.
+I'm finally grasping the magic number thing, but still asked a question to the reviewer about it.
+**Link to work**: None